-De La Riva Guard "Ball and Chain" Sweep Series - a BJJ Tutorial
+De La Riva Guard "Ball and Chain" Sweep Series: A Brazilian Jiu-Jitsu Tutorial

 Sitting up and Hitting the Ball and Chain

 - Using the basic entry outlined previously, making sure you're sitting on your opponent's foot, start by trying for the knee-push sweep (option 1).

 - As your opponent's base stabilizes, sit up as you push the knee.
 It's important that you allow your left leg (the one that's behind their right knee) to drop as you sit up, facilitating the situp motion you need to execute, and allowing space for you to feed their sleeve through their legs.